ni/semi-test-library-dotnet/docs/UserGuide/MultiplexedConnectionSupport.md

 # Multiplexed Connection Support

-The Semiconductor Test Library (STL) supports multiplexed connection workflows, where a shared instrument channel is routed to the same DUT pin across multiple sites through a multiplexer or relay network on the load board.
+Semiconductor Test Library (STL) supports multiplexed connection workflows.
+These workflows allow for routing a shared instrument channel to the same DUT pin across multiple sites.
+You must use a multiplexer or a relay network on the load board.
 This workflow is supported in Semiconductor Test Library (STL) because of the existing [Shared Pins](InstrumentAbstraction.md#shared-pins) functionality.

 > [!IMPORTANT]
-> Semiconductor Test Library (STL) is not responsible for making connections or controlling routes.
-Your code is responsible for initializing the multiplexer session and invoking TSM APIs to apply the appropriate routes or relay configurations before performing measurements with Semiconductor Test Library (STL).
+> Semiconductor Test Library (STL) does not make connections or control routes.
+Before you perform measurements with Semiconductor Test Library (STL), your code must initialize the multiplexer session and invoke TSM APIs to apply the appropriate routes or relay configurations.

 > [!NOTE]
 > Supported in Semiconductor Test Library 25.5 NuGet package or later.